adeflamingh/NuMt_parser/README.md

 Other standard bioinformatic software are required for the processing and alignment of short-read sequencing data (e.g., `bwa`, `samtools`, etc.).

+## Repository organization

+This repository contains three directories.

+* `supplementary_files`: contains files associated with the post-processing of Numt Parser files, aDNA extraction protocol, and others.
+* `dev`: contains development version of the software.
+* `bin`: contains the _Numt Parser_ executable (`numt_parser.py`).

 ## Usage

 ### General data requirements